hokkaido/e2e-testing-with-protractor/README.md

 module.exports = LoginPage;

 ```
-And we can now use the LoginPage in a test like this:
+We can now use the LoginPage page object in a test like this:

 ```javascript
 var LoginPage = require('login-page');